talhavawda/student-lab-sectioning/ifs-solver/src/main/resources/Readme.md

+Each problem instance must be in its own folder (named appropriately: year-term-initiative) within the 'input' folder and must contained the following files named as is: "Courses.xlsx", "Students.xlsx", "Specification.xml"

+###### CoursesInputTemplate.xlsx:
 The venueCapacity field in my CourseInputTemplate.xlsx doc matches with the 'limit' field of the 'section' tag in the CPSolver (See SSDataFormatTemplate.xml)